 April 5, 1945: Judy twisted her ankle while filming a scene for The Harvey Girls in which she ran downhill.
-According to the studio records, this happened on the “Western Street” on MGM’s Backlot #3 which was dressed up to be the fictional town of “Sandrock.”
+According to the studio records, this happened on the “Billy The Kid Street” on MGM’s Backlot #3 which was dressed up to be the fictional town of “Sandrock.”

 This was a nighttime shoot, for the “March of the Doagies” sequence which was cut from the film.
 Time called: 7:30 p.m.; arrived: 7:50 p.m.; dismissed: 2:30 a.m.

-Some of the photos here were taken on an MGM soundstage in late April on the “Exterior Picnic Grounds” set and not on MGM’s Western Street, but are included here as they’re part of the extensive “March of the Doagies” number and reprise.
+Some of the photos here were taken on an MGM soundstage in late April on the “Exterior Picnic Grounds” set and not on MGM’s “Billy The Kid Street,” but are included here as they’re part of the extensive “March of the Doagies” number and reprise.

 Playback disc images from the Rick Smith Collection.
 Thanks, Rick!

-April 5, 1951: This photo of Judy on the Ile de France is dated on this date, which is the day that she arrived in London after sailing on the ship to England, meaning the photo was taken prior by at least a day or two.
+April 5, 1951: This photo of Judy on the Ile de France is dated on this date, which is the day that she arrived in London after sailing on the ship to England.
+That means the photo was taken prior to this date by at least a day or two.